Matteo-Bernard/TrendAnalyzer/README.md

 Plots the time series data with the identified trends superimposed.
 The trends are represented as linear segments connecting the starting and ending values.

 ### 5. `plot_distrib(metric)`
-Plots the histogram of the specified metric (`Length` or `Return`) and overlays the fitted probability distribution (Pareto for `Length` and normal for `Return`).
+Plots the histogram of the `Length` and overlays the fitted probability Pareto distribution.
 The plot also marks the last trend's value with a dashed vertical line.

 ### 6. `plot_cumdistrib(metric)`
-Plots the cumulative distribution function (CDF) and the complementary CDF (RCDF) for the specified metric (`Length` or `Return`).
+Plots the cumulative distribution function (CDF) and the complementary CDF (RCDF) for the `Length` or `Return`.
 It fits the appropriate distribution and overlays the cumulative probability values.

 ## Usage Example
 ```python